tfransson/karin/src/about me.md

 ---
 layout: layouts/about.njk
-des: "I am Karin Ridderstolpe hej och hå... blabla"
+des: "I am Karin Ridderstolpe, designer and artist from Stockholm."
 ---
 # Karin Ridderstolpe.<br> Designer and artist from Stockholm.